Welcome to this virtual training module, Module 1 – an introduction to inclusive education.

 5. Barriers to inclusion: identifies 5 key types of barriers to inclusion and begins to explore ways to overcome them.

-6. Using action research in the development of inclusive education: introduces action research and how it is utilised in each training module to embed inclusive practice in the pilot schools.
+6. Using action research in the development of inclusive education: introduces action research and how it is used in each training module to embed inclusive practice in the pilot schools.
 You develop a vision for an inclusive school and consider ways to overcome the obstacles to realising that vision.